BradKeyes/pqibkit/trunk/Examples/Examples Readme.txt

-When adding examples to the repository, please observe place your examples within their own directory containing a text file with the svn version number (ie version of the framework) which the buttons were created with.
+When adding examples to the repository, please place your examples within their own directory containing a text file with the svn version number (ie version of the framework) which the buttons were created with.

 So,